marklogic-community/smart-mastering-core/_pages/docs/rest.md

 - POST: Save or preview a merge document, combining two or more other documents.
   - parameters
-    - `rs:primary-uri` -- the URI of the document that was used to look for matches
+    - `rs:uri` -- (repeated parameter) the URIs of the documents to merge
-    - `rs:secondary-uri` -- one or more URIs of documents that matched the primary
     - `rs:options` -- the name of the merge options that will control how the document properties will be combined
     - `rs:preview` -- optional; if `true`, return the merged document, but do